Drikus-Bothma/Term-4-DV-Final-Project-Group-3/README.md

 What we used to code this prject was HTML, CSS and Javascript.

 The work was split up between us like this:
-Drikus Bothma
+Drikus Bothma;
 Sign up (all pages), Movie library (all pages)
-Anemi Breytenbach
+Anemi Breytenbach;
 Home (all pages), Watchlist (html & css)
-Kira Groenewald
+Kira Groenewald;
 Individual (all pages), Watchlist (Java)

 Screenshots of the project: